Generic selectors

 Where to Buy

 Dwarf pike cichlids are a specialty item not commonly found at typical local fish stores.
-Online retailers and specialty cichlid dealers are your best sources.
+Online retailers and specialty cichlid dealers are the most reliable sources.
 Flip Aquatics carries unique South American species and is worth checking, and Dan’s Fish is another reliable source for less common cichlids.

 When purchasing, look for active, alert fish with good body condition and intact fins.
-Ask what the fish has been eating, since diet is critical for this species and knowing their current food preferences helps with the transition to your tank.
-Buying a known compatible pair or a small group of juveniles is ideal.
-Note that fish sold as “dwarf pike cichlid” may include several species, so confirm the species identification if possible.
+Ask what the fish has been eating, knowing their current food preferences directly affects how easy the transition to your tank will be.
+Note that fish sold as “dwarf pike cichlid” may include several Crenicichla species from the regani group; confirm the species identification if possible, particularly if you plan to breed.

 Frequently Asked Questions